Write a little about yourself. Just a paragraph will do.

 Don’t overthink this one; tell us what you’re doing day-to-day.

 I work for a well known sound technology company, on the business

-far.
+interests, near and far.
 Maybe you.

 I’m really good at